Image by Bluehouse Skis from Pixabay

-IN THIS SECTION, YOU WILL: Understand the requirements I identified for an architecture function in complex organizations.
+IN THIS SECTION, YOU WILL: Understand the requirements I identified for an architecture practice in complex organizations.

 KEY POINTS:

-• I identified the following needs that an architecture function should support: Executing At Scale, Adaptivity, Improving the Quality of Decision-Making with Data, and Maximizing Organizational Alignment & Learning.
+• I identified the following needs that an architecture practice should support: Executing At Scale, Adaptivity, Improving the Quality of Decision-Making with Data, and Maximizing Organizational Alignment & Learning.

 Goal 1: Executing At Scale